 11. Explore Paris with young children on a choice of delightful private tours, including a private magic lesson, a chauffeur-driven Citroen 2CV, a visit to the Eiffel Tower and a lesson in making baguettes.
 Find out more from Family Twist.

 12. If you have active teenagers, check out Powder Byrne’s new PB Sports Academies launching this summer in Sardinia, Elba, Sintra and Crete – they feature luxury accommodation, great facilities and pro training in tennis, football, surfing, sailing, scuba diving, water skiing and wake boarding.

 13. Activities Abroad has a great collection of summer and winter group trips for families with children of all ages.
-Options include surfing on Portugal’s Alentejo Coast, whale-watching in Iceland and mountaineering and abseiling in the Lake District.
+Options include surfing on Portugal’s Alentejo Coast and abseiling in the Lake District.

 See our full recommendations for family activity holidays.